kuznero/dotfiles/README.md

     Defaults env_keep += "NIX_SSL_CERT_FILE"
   '';
 ```

+> You might also want to change default user name by changing `wsl.defaultUser`
+> in `/etc/nixos/configuration.nix` file.

 run `sudo -E NIX_SSL_CERT_FILE=/etc/pki/tls/certs/ca-zscaler.crt nixos-rebuild
 switch` command.
 It will produce some warnings in the begining, but if the